What's it like being a volunteer?

 Which control to aim for?

-This is an interesting question that I didn’t really consider as it had to be Thirsk for me so that I could work and volunteer.
-The flow of riders significantly affects what your experience will be.
+This is an interesting question that I didn’t really consider in depth, as it had to be Thirsk for me so that I could work and volunteer.
+But what I do know is that the flow of riders significantly affects what your experience will be.

 London volunteers will see the riders go and a couple of days later start to return.